 Frequently asked questions raised in this chapter

-Yes, the company can set up different invoice series, especially, but not exclusively, when there are several invoicing centres.
+Yes, the company can establish different series of invoices, especially, but not exclusively, when there are several billing centers.

-If they are taxed under the simplified scheme for VAT they are exempt from the obligation to invoice, except for transfers of fixed assets.
+If they are taxed under the simplified regime in VAT they are exempt from the obligation to invoice, except for the transfers of fixed assets.

-In another case, restaurants may issue simplified invoices (with the content of article 7.1 of the Regulation on Invoicing), without the need to request prior authorisation, when their amount does not exceed 3,000 euros, VAT included.
+In other cases, restaurants can issue simplified invoices (with the content of article 7.1 of the Billing Regulations), without the need to request prior authorization, when their amount does not exceed 3,000 euros, VAT included.

-However, when the recipient is a business person or professional or when they require it in order to exercise a tax right, the simplified invoice must also include the information referred to in Article 7.2 of the Regulation on Invoicing.
+However, when the recipient is a businessman or professional or when required to exercise a right of a tax nature, the simplified invoice must additionally include the data referred to in article 7.2 of the Billing Regulations.

-If it is put into use in the same year of purchase, it must be kept for 14 years: the year of purchase, the following 9 years as the regularisation period and the following 4 years.
+If it begins to be used the same year of acquisition, it must be kept for 14 years: the year of purchase, the following 9 years as it is the regularization period and the following 4.

-If use begins in years after acquisition, it should be noted that the adjustment period begins in the year of use and that the years for which invoices must be retained should be increased.
+If it begins to be used in years after the acquisition, it must be taken into account that the regularization period begins in the year of use and that the years in which the invoices must be kept must be increased.

-No, a summary entry can be made for invoices received on the same date, provided that they come from a single supplier, the amount of each invoice does not exceed 500 euros excluding VAT, and the combined amount does not exceed 6,000 euros excluding VAT.
+No, a summary entry can be made of the invoices received on the same date, provided that they come from a single supplier, the amount of each invoice does not exceed 500 euros, VAT excluded, and that the combined amount does not exceed 6,000 euros, VAT excluded. including.

-All invoicing records for transactions carried out since the beginning of the 2022 financial year must be submitted, taking into account that the deadline for submitting information prior to inclusion in the SII will be from the date of inclusion until the end of the financial year.
+You must send all the billing records of the operations carried out since the beginning of the 2022 financial year, taking into account that the period for sending the information prior to inclusion in the SII will be from the date of inclusion until the end of the year. exercise.

-This system of keeping record books, known as the Immediate Supply of Information, is compulsory for taxable persons who have a monthly VAT settlement period:
+This system of keeping the Record Books, known as Immediate Supply of Information, is mandatory for taxpayers who have a monthly VAT settlement period:

 Registered with REDEME (Monthly VAT Return Registry)

-Large businesses for the purposes of VAT (taxable persons with a turnover for VAT purposes in the immediately preceding calendar year of more than €6,010,121.04)
+Large Companies for VAT purposes (taxable persons with a volume of operations for VAT purposes in the immediately preceding calendar year exceeding €6,010,121.04)

-For self-assessment periods starting in 2018, taxpayers who have voluntarily opted in to SII, will maintain their quarterly settlement period.
+For settlement periods starting in 2018, those taxpayers who have voluntarily opted for the SII will maintain their quarterly settlement period.

-Although it is not necessary to keep the register of invoices issued when there is no obligation to issue invoices for all transactions, in accordance with the provisions of the Regulation governing invoicing obligations, they do have the obligation to keep the register of invoices received, in general, regardless of whether the activity carried out is totally exempt from tax and without the right to deduct the fees paid for the acquisition of goods and services for said activity.
+Although it will not be necessary to keep a record book of issued invoices when you do not have the obligation to issue an invoice for all your operations, in accordance with the provisions of the Regulations that regulate billing obligations, you do have the obligation. to keep the record book of invoices received, in general, regardless of whether the activity carried out is totally exempt from Tax and without the right to deduct the fees incurred in the acquisition of goods and services for said activity.